Arthur Henry Seton Hart-Synnot: Military career

 Following the end of the war in June 1902, Hart returned to the United Kingdom on the SS Soudan, arriving at Southampton in early September.
-His career then took the staff path, first as an Aide-de-Camp to his uncle from December 1902 until November 1903.
+His career then took the staff path, when he was seconded as an Aide-de-Camp to his uncle from December 1902 until November 1903.

 In 1904 he was posted to Japan, and between 1907 and 1911 served in Hong Kong.
 He was promoted major on 17 March 1909.
 After a tour in Burma with his regiment (1911–13), he was appointed general staff officer grade 2 (GSO2) at GHQ India on 27 October 1913, where he remained until October 1916, when he returned to Britain.

 The Great War was now convulsing Europe, and Hart-Synnot was deployed to France on New Year's Day 1917.
 Previously brevetted to lieutenant-colonel, he was promoted to lieutenant-colonel on 17 January 1917.
 He again served as a GSO2 with the 17th and 40th Divisions.
 He became a temporary Brigadier-General when he was appointed to command 6th Infantry Brigade on 28 April 1918, where he was severely wounded, losing both legs.
 In the 1918 King's Birthday Honours he was awarded a Bar to his DSO.
 The following year, he was appointed a Companion of the Order of St. Michael and St. George (CMG) in a special addition to the 1919 Birthday Honours.
 He was also made a Chevalier of the Légion d'Honneur, and awarded the French Croix de Guerre.
 He was placed on the half-pay list and retired as an honorary brigadier-general in 1920 as a result of these wounds.

 Personal life

-While a military observer in Japan during the Russo-Japanese War, Hart-Synnot began an extended love affair with a Japanese woman, Suzuki Masa (1878-1965), by whom he had two sons, Suzuki Kiyoshi (1906-1945) and Suzuki Hideo (1911-1915).
+While a military observer in Japan during the Russo-Japanese War, Hart-Synnot began an extended love affair with a Japanese woman, Suzuki Masa (1878–1965), by whom he had two sons, Suzuki Kiyoshi (1906–1945) and Suzuki Hideo (1911–1915).
 In the 1980s, approximately 800 letters were discovered in Japan, addressed to Suzuki Masa from Hart-Synnot.
 This correspondence was the subject of a 2006 biography, Falling Blossom by Peter Pagnamenta and Momoko Williams published by Century.

-In 1919, Hart-Synnot married a nurse, Violet Drower (1886-1969), whom he met while convalescing from his wounds.
+In 1919, Hart-Synnot married a nurse, Violet Drower (1886–1969), whom he met while convalescing from his wounds.
 The couple had no children.